bruno-sardine/WLED/README.md

 26 20 * * * /Users/[username]/WLED_holiday_lights.sh <-dynamic entry, changes daily
 ```
 ### Installation:
-1. Please all files in your home directory: /Users/[your username]
+1. Place all files in your home directory: /Users/[your username]
 2. If you don’t have one, create a user-level cron file.
 If you already have a cron file, it should be okay because we only replace entries with “WLED_” in them.
     1. $ crontab -e
     2. At least add these 2 entries: